MohamedRamadanAhmed/evision-task2/README.md

 this service have 2 method th handle huge data transmitted over http request as a JSON

 Methods:
-* the first uses multithreding
+* The first uses Multithreding
-* the second uses Spring batch
+* The second uses Spring batch